Nullu: Mitigating Object Hallucinations in Large Vision-Language Models via HalluSpace Projection: POPE Settings and Additional Results

 \section{POPE Settings and Additional Results}

 Polling-based Object Probing Evaluation (POPE)~\cite{li2023evaluating}, presents a streamlined approach to assess object hallucination.
 POPE interacts directly with the examined LVLM, which distinguishes it from CHAIR.
 Within this benchmark, LVLMs are queried to answer if a specific object exists in the given image.
 The ratio between queries probing existent objects and non-existent objects is balanced (i.e.,$50$\% vs. $50$\%).
 It encompasses three sampling settings: \textit{random, popular, and adversarial}, each distinct in constructing negative samples.
 In the \textit{random} setting, objects absent from the image are chosen randomly.
 The \textit{popular} setting selects missing objects from a high-frequency pool, while in the \textit{adversarial} setting, co-occurring objects not present in the image are prioritized.
-We use the POPE benchmark aggregates data from MSCOCO~\cite{lin2014microsoft}.
-It involves $500$ images from each dataset under each sampling setting and formulates $6$ questions per image.
+We use the POPE benchmark aggregating data from MSCOCO~\cite{lin2014microsoft}.
+For each experiment, we select $500$ images under each sampling setting and generate $6$ questions per image.
 The evaluation pivots on four key metrics: Accuracy, Precision, Recall, and the F1 score.